Outerstring graphs are $\chi$-bounded: Abstract

 \section{Abstract}

-An outerstring graph is an intersection graph of curves lying in a halfplane with one endpoint on the boundary of the halfplane.
-It is proved that the outerstring graphs are $\chi$-bounded, that is, their chromatic number is bounded by a function of their clique number.
-This generalizes a series of previous results on $\chi$-boundedness of outerstring graphs with various restrictions of the shape of the curves or the number of times the pairs of curves can intersect.
-This also implies that the intersection graphs of $x$-monotone curves with bounded clique number have chromatic number $O(\log n)$, improving the previous polylogarithmic upper bound.
-The assumption that each curve has an endpoint on the boundary of the halfplane is justified by the known fact that triangle-free intersection graphs of straight-line segments can have arbitrarily large chromatic number.
+An outerstring graph is an intersection graph of curves that lie in a common half-plane and have one endpoint on the boundary of that half-plane.
+We prove that the class of outerstring graphs is $\chi$-bounded, which means that their chromatic number is bounded by a function of their clique number.
+This generalizes a series of previous results on $\chi$-boundedness of outerstring graphs with various additional restrictions on the shape of curves or the number of times the pairs of curves can cross.
+The assumption that each curve has an endpoint on the boundary of the half-plane is justified by the known fact that triangle-free intersection graphs of straight-line segments can have arbitrarily large chromatic number.